Sauhard74/Ell-ena/docs/future-roadmap.md

 - **Customizable Themes**: Add dark mode and custom color themes
 - **Accessibility Improvements**: Enhance screen reader support and keyboard navigation

 > **Personal Goal:** I've been learning about accessibility standards and want to make Ell-ena truly inclusive.
-My freshman roommate has color blindness, and seeing his struggles with poorly designed apps motivated me to make this a priority.
+My freshman roommate(Sambhav Bohra AkA Sammy) has color blindness, and seeing his struggles with poorly designed apps motivated me to make this a priority.

 #### Offline Capabilities
 - **Enhanced Offline Mode**: Improve functionality when no connection is available